decentraland/old-documentation/_posts/3d-modeling/2018-01-12-colliders.md

 - Players can jump up to 1,8 meters in height
 - Avatars measure around 1.9 meters in height, but consider that they might have hats or other wearables on their head.

 ## Add a collider to a staircase

 Stairs are a very common use-case for collider objects.
-In order for users to climb stairs, there must be a corresponding \_collider object that the users are able to step on.
+In order for players to climb stairs, there must be a corresponding \_collider object that the players are able to step on.

 We recommend using a ramp object for your stair colliders, this provides a much better experience when walking up or down.
 When they climb up your stairs, it will appear as a smooth ascent or descent, instead of requiring them to “jump” up each individual step.